Thomas Steele-Maley is the Director of Innovation at GEMS World Academy Chicago, and is working on bringing Mobile Learning to K-12 education.

 Starting with a solid grounding in curricular design, the pioneering work of GEMS Field Studies are enabled by Fulcrum.
 No device or application can drive educational effectiveness or innovation.
 But when an app like Fulcrum is deployed to assist in creating incredible experience in learning for students, all of us in education should take note.
 As GEMS World Academy looks forward into another year of Field Studies, we also look forward to expanding our use of Fulcrum across the curriculum and for participatory teacher professional development.
 More on these initiatives in the next post.

-GEMS World Academy (GWA) will offer experiential Field Studies workshops at both TechWeek Chicago (June 22-28) and at ISTE 2105 (June 28-July 1).
+GEMS World Academy (GWA) will offer experiential Field Studies workshops at both TechWeek Chicago (June 22-28) and at the ISTE Conference (June 28-July 1).
 These workshops will focus on field explorations with iPads and feature Fulcrum to collect and present multimedia data in multiple forms for use in learning.
 If you will be at either of these events, come learn about technology and innovation at GEMS World Academy, how the school leverages Fulcrum.